-22.214.171.124 Determine if it is the appropriate body to review the application and whether the application is within its jurisdiction or expertise.
+220.127.116.11 if it is the appropriate body to review the application and whether or not the application is within its jurisdiction or expertise.

-126.96.36.199 Determine that the research is in compliance with MacEwan University Policy C5052: Ethical Review of Research with Human Participants and the TCPS 2.
+18.104.22.168 if the research is in compliance with MacEwan University policy: Ethical Review of Research with Human Participants and the TCPS 2.

 4.2 Review Process

-4.2.1 All protocols will undergo a preliminary review by the REB Chair to determine the appropriate level of review.
+4.2.1 All protocols will undergo a preliminary review by the REB Chair or designate from among the REB members to determine the appropriate level of review.

-4.2.2 All decisions of the REB shall be reached by consensus whenever possible.
+4.2.2 All decisions of REB shall be reached by consensus whenever possible.
 If one or more members have a serious concern with respect to ethics, the matter is discussed further until resolution and/or the researcher is contacted for additional information.
-If an REB cannot achieve consensus, however, the decision shall be based on majority vote.
+However, if REB cannot achieve consensus, the decision shall be based on majority vote.

-4.2.3 Procedures for reconsiderations and appeals are outlined in MacEwan University Policy C5052: Ethical Review of Research with Human Participants (4.11).
+4.2.3 Procedures for reconsiderations and appeals are outlined in MacEwan University policy: Ethical Review of Research with Human Participants.

-5.1 The REB shall consist of at least seven members, including both men and women, to be elected by the AGC:
+5.2 An REB shall consist of at least 12 current members, including both men and women, and meeting the following conditions:

 6.0 Terms of Appointment

-6.1 Members will normally serve two (2) year terms, except for student members who may serve one (1) year terms.
-Terms may be renewed to a maximum of four (4) consecutive terms or eight (8) consecutive years of service.
+6.1 Members will normally serve two-year terms, except for student members who may serve one-year terms.
+Terms may be renewed to a maximum of four consecutive terms or eight consecutive years of service.

-6.2 Members wishing to serve on the REB after eight (8) consecutive years of service may reapply after a period of one (1) year after their membership has expired.
+6.2 Members wishing to serve on REB after eight consecutive years of service may reapply after a period of one year after their membership has expired.